MathieuTurcotte/node-precond/README.md

 - messageFormat: error message format template
 - formatArgs: arguments to be substituted into the message template

 Ensure that expression is true.
-Throws an 'IllegalArgumentError' if expression is false.
+Throws an `IllegalArgumentError` if expression is false.

 #### precond.checkState(expression, messageFormat, [formatArgs, ...])

 Ensure that expression is true.
-Throws an 'IllegalStateError' if expression is false.
+Throws an `IllegalStateError` if expression is false.

 #### precond.checkIsDef(expression, messageFormat, [formatArgs, ...])

 Ensure that expression is defined (could be null).
-Throws an 'IllegalArgumentError' if expression is undefined.
+Throws an `IllegalArgumentError` if expression is undefined.

 #### precond.checkIsDefAndNotNull(expression, messageFormat, [formatArgs, ...])

 Ensure that expression is defined and not null.
-Throws an 'IllegalArgumentError' if expression is undefined or null.
+Throws an `IllegalArgumentError` if expression is undefined or null.

 #### precond.checkIsArray(expression, messageFormat, [formatArgs, ...])

 Ensure that expression is an array.
-Throws an 'IllegalArgumentError' if expression isn't an array.
+Throws an `IllegalArgumentError` if expression isn't an array.

 #### precond.checkIsNumber(expression, messageFormat, [formatArgs, ...])

 Ensure that expression is a number.
-Throws an 'IllegalArgumentError' if expression isn't a number.
+Throws an `IllegalArgumentError` if expression isn't a number.

 #### precond.checkIsBoolean(expression, messageFormat, [formatArgs, ...])

 Ensure that expression is a boolean.
-Throws an 'IllegalArgumentError' if expression isn't a boolean.
+Throws an `IllegalArgumentError` if expression isn't a boolean.

 #### precond.checkIsFunction(expression, messageFormat, [formatArgs, ...])

 Ensure that expression is a function.
-Throws an 'IllegalArgumentError' if expression isn't a function.
+Throws an `IllegalArgumentError` if expression isn't a function.

 #### precond.checkIsObject(expression, messageFormat, [formatArgs, ...])

 Ensure that expression is an object.
-Throws an 'IllegalArgumentError' if expression isn't an object.
+Throws an `IllegalArgumentError` if expression isn't an object.

 ### Errors

 #### precond.IllegalArgumentError

-Extends 'Error' and is thrown to signal illegal arguments.
+Extends `Error` and is thrown to signal illegal arguments.

 #### precond.IllegalStateError

-Extends 'Error' and is thrown to signal that the program or object as reached an illegal state.
+Extends `Error` and is thrown to signal that the program or object as reached an illegal state.

 ## License